 - Oops!Something went wrong.Please try again later.

-If the payments aren't sustainable, a high yield for a few years won't matter that much.
-Before making this announcement, Richards Packaging Income Fund's dividend was higher than its profits, but the free cash flows quite comfortably covered it.
+A big dividend yield for a few years doesn't mean much if it can't be sustained.
+Prior to this announcement, the company was paying out 1,289% of what it was earning, however the dividend was quite comfortably covered by free cash flows at a cash payout ratio of only 23%.
 Given that the dividend is a cash outflow, we think that cash is more important than accounting measures of profit when assessing the dividend, so this is a mitigating factor.

 Richards Packaging Income Fund Has A Solid Track Record

-The company has been paying a dividend for a long time, and it has been quite stable which gives us confidence in the future dividend potential.
-Since 2012, the first annual payment was CA$0.79, compared to the most recent full-year payment of CA$1.32.
-This implies that the company grew its distributions at a yearly rate of about 5.3% over that duration.
+Even over a long history of paying dividends, the company's distributions have been remarkably stable.
+Since 2012, the annual payment back then was CA$0.786, compared to the most recent full-year payment of CA$1.32.
+This means that it has been growing its distributions at 5.3% per annum over that time.
 Companies like this can be very valuable over the long term, if the decent rate of growth can be maintained.

 Our Thoughts On Richards Packaging Income Fund's Dividend